How to Study for the American Board of Internal Medicine Exam

-The American Board of Internal Medicine (ABIM) Internal Medicine Certification exam is a high-stakes standardized exam testing clinical reasoning, use of diagnostic tools, and treatment decisions.
+The American Board of Internal Medicine (ABIM) certification exam is a high-stakes standardized exam testing clinical reasoning, use of diagnostic tools, and treatment decisions.
 The exam tests your knowledge on common and rare diagnoses expected from a board-certified internist according to ABIM standards.

-To set yourself up for success on the ABIM board exam, it is important to start early and practice often.
-In this post, we will discuss how best to study for your internal medicine board certification exam.
+To set yourself up for success on the ABIM board certification exam, it is important to start early and practice often.
+In this post, we will discuss how best to study for your ABIM exam.

 Start early!
 Many residents go on to fellowship or start working immediately after finishing residency in July, which undoubtedly is a busy time with moving and learning a new job.
-I recommend starting your studying in the January-February time frame.
-For the first three months, it is important to go through at least half your questions bank so if you’re not getting the scores you need, you will still have time to look into other resources (tutors, online or live courses, alternate question banks, etc)
+I recommend starting your studies in the January-February time frame.
+For the first three months, it is important to go through at least half of your question bank.
+This way, if you’re not getting the scores you need, you will still have time to look into other resources (tutors, online or live courses, alternate question banks, etc).

 Below are some tips to building and sticking to a schedule:

 - Block off time in your calendar for studying.
 This can be as little as 1 hour every evening starting February 1st to go through board study questions.